 Vitamin D – deficiency is unlikely when fed sun-cured hay or they have adequate exposure to sunlight during most of the year.
 This vitamin is now considered a hormone because of its many functions including the modulation of an over-responsive immune system.
 Deficiency causes loss of appetite and weight loss when deprived for about half a year.
 Over-supplementation with Vitamin D in horses has been shown to cause several system dysfunctions (bones, kidneys) that can lead to death in 3 to 4 months.
 In humans, most are low in Vitamin D and it has been shown that those with D3 levels above 40 ng/ml resist viral infections such as COVID-19.

 Vitamin E – There are no known deficiencies; however in young horses a lack of Vitamin E helps with red blood cell stability.
 There is some evidence that Vitamin E combined with Selenium may prevent white muscle disease but other factors may be involved.

-Vitamin K – This is not necessary in horses as it is produced by the gut microbes.
+Vitamin K – This is not necessary for horses as it is produced by gut microbes.
 Vitamin K given at the manufacturer’s recommended dose caused kidney damage in one study with bloody urine formation.